dart-lang/site-www/src/content/guides/packages.md

       .dart_tool/package_config.json
 ```

-There are multiple issues with this organization:
+There are some downsides to this setup:

 * You need to run `pub get` once for each package.
 * You risk ending up with different versions of dependencies for each package.